mapbox/mapbox-gl-native/platform/ios/docs/guides/Using Style Functions at Runtime.md

 # Using Style Functions at Runtime

-Mapbox’s runtime and data-driven styling features allow you to style your maps as a function of the current map zoom level, attributes in the map source data, or both.
-With data-driven styling, you can style map features automatically based on their individual attributes.

-Vary POI icons, transit route line colors, city polygon opacity, and more based on any attribute in your data.
-Need to visualize hotel data by price?
-You can have your map’s point radii and colors change automatically with your data.
+[Runtime Styling](runtime-styling.html) enables you to modify every aspect of the map’s appearance dynamically as a user interacts with your application.
+Much of the runtime styling API allows you to specify _style functions_ instead of constant values.
+A style function allows you to specify in advance how a layout or paint attribute will vary as the zoom level changes or how the appearance of individual features vary based on metadata provided by a content source.

+Style functions spare you the inconvenience of manually calculating intermediate values between different zoom levels or creating a multitude of style layers to handle homogeneous features in the map content.
+For example, if your content source indicates the prices of hotels in an area, you can color-code the hotels by price, relying on a style function to smoothly interpolate among desired colors without having to specify the color for each exact price.

+_Data-driven styling_ specifically refers to the use of style functions to vary the map’s appearance based on data in a content source.

+You can also specify style functions in a style JSON file, to be applied automatically when the map loads.
+See the [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-js/style-spec/#types-function) for details.

 ![available bikes](img/data-driven-styling/citibikes.png) ![subway lines](img/data-driven-styling/polylineExample.png)

 This guide uses earthquake data from the [U.S. Geological Survey](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) and data-driven styling to style a map based on attributes.
 For more information about how to work with GeoJSON data in our iOS SDK, please see our [working with GeoJSON data](working-with-geojson-data.html) guide.

-## Style functions
+A style function is represented at runtime by the `MGLStyleFunction` class.
 There are three subclasses of `MGLStyleFunction`:

 * `MGLCameraStyleFunction` is a style value that changes with zoom level.
 For example, you can make the radius of a circle increase according to zoom level.
 * `MGLSourceStyleFunction` is a style value that changes with the attributes of a feature.
 For example, you can adjust the radius of a circle based on the magnitude of an earthquake.